Skip to main content

 Festive

-Croatian doughnuts similar to Berliner - soft yeast dough filled with apricot jam, chocolate, or vanilla custard, dusted with powdered sugar.
-Carnival (Poklade) tradition but enjoyed year-round.
-Zagreb bakeries specialize in fresh krafne.
+Croatian doughnuts in the Berliner mold: soft yeast dough filled with apricot jam, chocolate, or vanilla custard and dusted with powdered sugar.
+They belong to Carnival (Poklade) but turn up all year, and Zagreb bakeries make a point of selling them fresh.

 vegetarianContains: WheatContains: DairyContains: Eggs